juju/docs/src/en/developer-layers-interfaces.md

 - What states (if any) should this interface raise on the requirer?

-## What communication scopes are, and how to use them
+## Communication scopes and how to use them

 When writing an interface, there is also the concept of a communication scope.
 There are three distinct flavors of scoping for a conversation.
 At times there